The Department of English, Philosophy and Modern Languages

 Department: Modern Languages

-LANG 202 Interm Foreign Lang II.
+LANG 202 Interm Modern Lang II.
 3 Credits

-The courses provide credit for students who wish to satisfy a second year of the foreign language requirement in a language other than French, German or Spanish.
+3cr.
+Provides credit for students who wish to satisfy a second year of the modern language requirement in a language other than French, German, or Spanish.

 Lecture Hours 3